nopperl/cuda-kernoel/README.md

-# CUDA Kernöl
+# Kernels

-CUDA kernels for fun and profit.
+CUDA/Triton kernels for fun and profit.